primer/stylelint-config/.changeset/sixty-rocks-approve.md

 'stylelint-config-primer': patch
 ---

-Set the default verbose option for primer/no-scale-colors to false
+Set the default verbose option for `no-scale-colors` to false